tehreemt/ciscolive2022/readme.md

 ## Adding features to the bot:

 Since the focus of this project is "automating" bot deployment, I have added a few basic features to my Webex bot.
-It can create a room, post a file, display basic information about the participants in a space, post a joke (used icanhazdadjokes API), delete a message, echo a message etc.
+Use case 1: Using Native Cisco APIs: It can create a room, post a file, display basic information about the participants in a space, delete a message, echo a message etc.
+Use case 2: Post a joke (used icanhazdadjokes API), you can also use any other random API on the Internet, e.g. weather API.
+Use case 3: Integrating with a third-party Cloud Data Loss Prevention tool (Nightfall AI).
+Nightfall detects sensitive data in SaaS applications.

 The code for programming the bot is in Node JS 14.0.
 These are a few basic features; you can add more features in the "webex_features.js" file located in the "features" folder.

 ## Creating a Custom Skill using Alexa Skills Kit: